Remediation

 One way to distribute this information is through the use of an easily editable status web page like the one we mentioned in the last unit.
 In many cases, you might wish to have a separate, more detailed status page for internal stakeholders and an external one for your customers.
 The preceding formula works for both cases.

-You can think of workbooks and troubleshooting guides as "live documents" you can create using a page-creation interface.
+You can think of workbooks as "live documents" you can create using a page-creation interface.
 When you create a new one, you can add to the page:

-Azure also provides some existing templates to help you get started authoring your own documents.
-Here's a screenshot of some of the pre-made templates you may be offered:
+Azure also provides existing templates to help you get started authoring your own workbooks.
+Here's a screenshot of some of the premade templates you may be offered:

-There's an Advanced editor feature for Workbooks and troubleshooting guides that allow you to access and insert either a JSON or an Azure Resource Manager template representation of that document.
+There's an Advanced editor feature for workbooks that lets you inspect workbook content as JSON and export an Azure Resource Manager (ARM) template representation of the document.
 This means that it's possible to track and distribute these documents using the source-control system of your choice.
-It also allows you to automate the provisioning of workbooks or troubleshooting guides, which is useful for when you're provisioning other infrastructure.
-Creating a set of custom troubleshooting documents to go with a new service at the time that the service is provisioned becomes easy using this best practice.
+It also allows you to automate the provisioning of workbooks, which is useful when you're provisioning other infrastructure.
+If you prefer Bicep, you can incorporate the workbook resource into a Bicep deployment outside the editor.
+Creating a set of custom workbooks to go with a new service at the time that the service is provisioned becomes easy using this best practice.

 Other helpful tips and tools